top of page

 c.
 Overall (portion) disqualification occurs with violation of one or more of the following rules.
 Registered participants found in violation of any points under rule 7.c will be notified by email with a full explanation and dismissal from the portion.
 Participants may appeal an Overall disqualification.

 i.
 No cheating.
-Cheating is defined as working with a partner or team; incorporating characters, situations, or written works created by someone else; submitting work written outside the 72-hour Event period, or submitting partial or segmented pieces of a larger work.
+Cheating is defined as working with a partner or team; incorporating characters, situations, or written works created by someone else or used in a previous work; submitting work written outside the 72-hour Event period, or submitting partial or segmented pieces of a larger work.

 1. The judges will perform plagiarism checks without cause or notice.